Appointment Icon

 Younker Rehabilitation offers a comprehensive brain injury rehabilitation approach that provides hope and healing for restored ability and improved quality of life for individuals who have survived a brain injury.
 Our goal, regardless of the cause or severity of your brain injury, is to get you back to living a productive life with your family.

-Our team of skilled clinicians, led by a physiatrist, develops treatment interventions based on functional ability, cognitive ability and activity tolerance.
-Younker Rehabilitation's interdisciplinary team utilizes a collaborative approach for individuals who have sustained a brain injury to assist with translating newly learned skills to real world situations.
+Our interdisciplinary team, led by a physiatrist, develops treatment interventions based on functional ability, cognitive ability and activity tolerance.
+We utilize a collaborative approach for individuals who have sustained a brain injury to assist with translating newly learned skills to real world situations.
 This type of treatment maximizes functional independence by incorporating thinking and moving at the same time, which can be difficult to combine after a brain injury.
-Our dedicated brain injury team includes:

 The treatment team at Younker Rehabilitation utilizes a system of communication that identifies how the environment should be managed for individuals who have sustained a brain injury, based on that person's needs to help aid in their recovery.
 This system is an environmental adaptation known as low stimulation or minimal stimulation.
 Our first priority is keeping our patients safe.
 To accomplish this goal and improve functional outcomes, we ask that family and friends assist us in maintaining these controlled environments by following the recommendations of the team.